dustinmichels/dustinthecity/content/posts/2024/01/stroad-hero/index.md

 The game should be fun, too.
 I thought the fun could come from _becoming_ the Stroad Hero-- from achieving mastery over this daunting environment.
 Not only does the player learn to move without getting hit, but she could also unlock new tools to make movement easier.
 Like a skateboard or a hammer she could wave at motorists to make them stop.

 But is that the right message?
 That you can "win" by mastering this environment?
 In an alternative concept, there are other pedestrians besides you getting killed, and their deaths also augment the SPD counter.
 No matter how trained your own movement becomes, you still lose in the end.
 The only way to win is to change the built environment.
 Perhaps you can sneak out at night to paint crosswalks where they are lacking.
-Or somehow lobby the city council to redo the street??
-Via a fun mini game??
+Or somehow lobby the city council to implement a [road diet](https://en.wikipedia.org/wiki/Road_diet)? ...Via a fun mini game?

 ### Progress